 Nursery Hill Primary School is a fully inclusive school.
 We work hard to meet the needs of all of our children.

-Claire Wright is our SENCo (Special Educational Needs Coordinator).
+Mrs Christine Perkins is our SENCo (Special Educational Needs Coordinator).
 Please feel free to contact Claire with any queries regarding special educational needs.

 Special Educational Needs & Disabilities (SEND)

 Our governor in charge of SEND is Tim Render.
 SEND provision is discussed at full Governing Body meetings and these reports can be seen on the meeting minutes.

 Please click on the links to view our policies on Inclusion Policy and also for SEND Local Offer.

 The Governors receive information each year from the SENCo about the number of children on the Special Needs Register.
 Information is given about ‘interventions' and the training of members of staff, together with updates to the Special Educational Needs Policy.

 The Senior Leadership Team verify school data related to all vulnerable groups to see that needs are appropriately met.

 The governors play an important role by ensuring that:

 They are fully involved in developing and monitoring the school’s SEND Policy